V4Fire/Client/docs/tests/README.md

 ## Demo page

 To test a component, we need to place it on the page.
-For tests, there is a special demo page `p-v4-components-demo`, but nothing prevents you from overriding it or creating your own.
+There is a special demo page `p-v4-components-demo` for tests, but nothing prevents you from overriding it or creating your own.
 If you decide to use your page, you should override the `build.demoPage` config parameter.

 ## Testing modules

-To test some module or directive, you can add it into the `b-dummy` component or a `demo` page.
+You can add it into the `b-dummy` component or a `demo` page to test some module or directive.
 For example,  the `in-view` directive:

 __base/b-dummy/b-dummy.ts__